FRC930/xrp-training/gradle/wrapper/README.md

 </details>

 6. Congrats, you made your own button binding using a command!
 To test your command, refer to the instructions under "Running the XRPs", make sure to deploy your code onto the XRP before you run the robot, otherwise your code will not run.

+## Mini Project

+Now that you have a firm grasp on how the XRP's code works, you are going to create a small project with the XRPs.
+- There are variety of pre-written commands already in the code, such as turning the XRPs to a specific angle, or making them drive a specific distance.
+Explore some of the commands in the code--there should be comments explaining what each command does.
+- Your task is to bind a sequence of commands together to make the XRPs accomplish some sort of goal with the press of a button.
+- You do not have to create new commands if you don't want to.
+- You will sequence commands where you bind commands to controls (using .andThen(), .alongWith(), etc to string commands together).
+- You can work on your own, or with other programmers.
+- Have fun and be creative!
+- Some ideas for projects: Making the XRP's drive in a rectangle or polygon, use the arm to pick up something, have the xrp follow a path with its line sensor, etc. For more ideas and details of more complex features on the XRPs, you can reference the XRP documentation.